Own the Stack (So You Can Own Your Business)

 | Total subscriptions | £26,600 - £77,700 |

-Those numbers are just the beginning.
+But subscription fees are only the visible portion.
 The hidden costs are where fragmented systems really hurt:

 Manual data entry between systems